Jus-tiine/CTDS/README.md

 # Personalized News Recommendation System

 This project aims to develop a personalized news recommendation system to enhance users' reading experience by aligning news suggestions with their interests and exploring popular trends.
-The project evaluates three approaches: frequent pattern-based, content-based, and reinforcement learning-based recommendations.
+The project evaluates three approaches: frequent items-based, content-based, and reinforcement learning-based recommendations.

 ---